4 Meals That May Naturally Treat Constipation

 Constipation is an uncomfortable health problem that can result in diseases over the long term if not properly treated.
-However, you should avoid laxatives as they irritate the intestines and can be harmful due to the damage they cause to intestinal flora.
+Today, we’ll share 4 dinners that can help prevent and treat constipation naturally.

 Baking eggplant is a really healthy, light and simple way to prepare them, but you should let them sit in some water and salt for at least an hour.